Positivity and convexity in incomplete cooperative games: Convex extensions

-Notice that if there is more than one gap between the coalition sizes in $\mathcal{X}$, then we can follow a similar construction as in the situation with a single gap.
-This is because any two extreme games parametrized by two coalition sizes from one gap assign the same profit to any coalition size from a different gap.
+Notice that if there is more than one gap between the coalition sizes in $\mathcal{X}$, then we can follow a similar construction as in the situation with precisely one gap.
+This is because any two extreme games parametrised by two coalition sizes from one gap assign the same profit to any coalition size from a different gap.
 Thus, we can start our construction by filling in the first gap, after that, taking the extreme games of the extended incomplete game and so on, until there is no gap left.